ChristineBlume/SleepCycles/cran-comments.md

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies.

-## Comments resulting from submission of version 1.0.0
+## Comments resulting from first submission to CRAN (v 1.0.0)
-All comments and suggestions have been fixed.
+All but one comments and suggestions have been fixed.
 Thanks for the checks!
+Dontrun cannot be replaced by donttest as this example requires interaction between the user and the example.
+The missing input will result in an error.